How To Deal With Other People’s Opinions | 4 STEPS

 They don’t make me feel bad.
 They actually are just telling me because they think it’s going to help me.

-So it comes from a different place and it’s completely different.
+It comes from a different place and it’s completely different.

-So it’s more like feedback and it’s either helpful and I can choose to take it or not to take it.
+It’s more like feedback and it’s either helpful and I can choose to take it or not to take it.

 And then finally, once you grasp all these things that I’ve written about in this post today, you will need to start redirecting your brain to a healthier place.